sribich/prisma-engines-test/README.md

-To run unit tests for the whole workspace (except `quaint`, which requires additional steps), skipping the packages with heavy integration tests (you probably want to run them separately) as well as the `query-engine-node-api` package, use this command:
+To run unit tests for the whole workspace (except `quaint`, which requires additional steps), skipping the packages with heavy integration tests (you probably want to run them separately), use this command:

 ```bash
 make test-unit
 ```

-> [!WARNING]
-> Running just `cargo test` for the whole workspace will not work because the
-> `query-engine-node-api` package can only be compiled as a library crate and
-> can't be linked into a test binary due to the dependency on external Node.js
-> symbols.
-Additionally, some crates require passing explicit cargo features to
-> enable database connectors.
->
 > If you really want to run *all* tests for the whole workspace, use
-> `cargo test --workspace --exclude=query-engine-node-api --all-features`.
+> `cargo test --workspace --all-features`.

 ### Set up & run query engine integration tests: